Student-gs/CMT_ModelTraining/README.md

 # 📦 CMT\_ModelTraining

-This repository contains all files related to **model training** and evaluation for the project.
+This repository contains all files related to **model training** and evaluation for our thesis.

 ---